 Ohms Law Pie Chart

-Ohm's Law equations into a simple matrix table as shown for easy reference when calculating an unknown value.
+As well as using the Ohm’s Law Pie Chart shown above, we can also put the individual Ohm’s Law equations into a simple matrix table as shown for easy reference when calculating an unknown value.

 Ohms Law Matrix Table